 The needs for internet accessibility couldn’t be highlighted better during these COVID-19 times when people with disabilities struggle to handle the pandemic.
-People shop, continue education, work remotely, and attend meetings on the internet now more than ever with no clarity on how long they’ll be in that isolated state.
+People shop, continue their education, work remotely, and attend meetings on the Internet now more than ever with no clarity on how long they’ll be in that isolated state.

-According to the World Bank statistics on disability, about 15% of the world’s population (currently suffer from some form of disability and represents the world’s largest minority.
+According to the World Bank statistics on disability, about 15% of the world’s population (currently suffers from some form of disability and represents the world’s largest minority.
 America has over 61 million people living with a disability (1 in 4 persons), which includes mobility, hearing, visual, and cognitive impairments, all of which affect the web’s use.
 This is the same America where the Americans with Disabilities Act (ADA) as a non-discrimination law mandates organizations make reasonable accommodations for people with disabilities by providing accessible products and services, including websites and applications.
 Failure to have an ADA-compliant website could open organizations to lawsuits, financial liabilities, and brand reputation damage.
-Typically, as a result of non-compliance, web accessibility lawsuits as continued to grow in 2020.
+Typically, as a result of non-compliance, web accessibility lawsuits have continued to grow in 2020.

 United States courts have consistently ruled that websites should follow the World Wide Web Consortium’s (W3C) guideline- the Web Content Accessibility Guidelines (WCAG 2.0 Level AA) to be accessible under the ADA.
 As a technical requirement, WCAG 2.0 AA covers a wide range of recommendations for making web content more accessible to a broader range of people with various kinds of disabilities.